-I am registered as a Registered Clinical Counsellor (#15185) through the BC Association of Clinical Counsellors and as a Canadian Certified Counsellor (#10001037) through the Canadian Counselling & Psychotherapy Association, working in Surrey, BC.
+I am a Registered Clinical Counsellor (#15185) through the BC Association of Clinical Counsellors and as a Canadian Certified Counsellor (#10001037) through the Canadian Counselling & Psychotherapy Association, working in Surrey, BC.

 I love learning and have participated in a number of additional training opportunities.
 These are:

-- Level 2 in Gottman Method Couples Therapy - which provides a good structure for working with couples that is based on years of research by John & Julie Gottman from Seattle.
+Gottman Method Couples Therapy Level 2 Training - which provides a good structure for working with couples that is based on years of research by John & Julie Gottman from Seattle.

 Emotionally Focused Therapy for couples - which helps me to help couples identify what their need is underneath the arguments and discomfort.

 Graduated with a Master of Arts in Counselling Psychology